fisharebest/ext-calendar/README.md

 Compatibility with different versions of PHP
 ============================================

-The following bugs are emulated, according to the version of PHP being used.
+The following PHP bugs are emulated, according to the version of PHP being used.
 Thus the package always provides the same behaviour as the native `ext/calendar` extension.

 * [#54254](https://bugs.php.net/bug.php?id=54254) Jewish month "Adar" - fixed in PHP 5.5